mohamedmansour/google-plus-extension-jsapi/README.md

-An Unofficial Google+ Circle and Followers API for Google Chrome
+An Unofficial Google+ JavaScript API
 ================================================

 It has been 6 months since we have seen any Circle/Posts/Followers